projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

   Extended feature (same structure as XCR0).

 The hypervisor may change the allow-1 setting of XFRM in ATTRIBUTES for VM.
-If some feature is disabled for the VM, the bit is also cleared, eg. MPX.
+If some feature is disabled for the VM, the bit is also cleared, e.g. MPX.

 **Intel SGX EPC Enumeration**